For more information, contact us at:

 Learn more about Private Loans

 Federal college work-study (FWS) provides jobs to students with financial need, allowing you to earn money to help pay for educational expenses.
 On-campus positions are available, as well as off-campus community service positions.
 You must be enrolled at least half-time (six credits) to qualify to work under this program.
 If you are eligible for FWS, you can earn up to the amount listed on your award letter or until Western's total college work-study allocation is exhausted.
 FWS students are paid on a bi-monthly basis, based on the number of hours worked.
-The rate of pay is $8.00/hour.
-Starting July 1, 2017, the rate will go up to $9.00/hour.
+The rate of pay is $9.00/hour.
 Students may not work more than 12 hours per week unless they are employed during the summer (July-August) in which they can work up to 25 hours per week.
 (Students enrolled in summer credit classes are not eligible to work under the Summer work-study program.)
 This money is earned and paid to you, not deducted from your Western account.
 These funds are limited and students are encouraged to complete the FAFSA as soon as possible.

 If you experience an unexpected financial hardship, Emergency Funding is available for students who qualify.
-Covered expenses may include; dependent care, gas, background checks, limited tuition, medical expenses, utilities, vehicle repairs, food and housing.
+Covered expenses may include dependent care, gas, background checks, limited tuition, medical expenses, utilities, vehicle repairs, food and housing.
 Expenses such as books, legal fees, tobacco, alcohol and entertainment expenses are not covered.
-For additional information, complete the Online Request Form or schedule an appointment with a counselor by calling 608-785-9553.
+To apply for emergency funding, complete the online application.